Developer Debug Tools

 } // End ddtt_quick_link_post_types_filter()

-add_filter( 'ddtt_quick_link_post_types', 'ddtt_quick_link_post_types_filter' );
+add_filter( 'ddtt_quick_link_post_types', 'ddtt_quick_link_post_types_filter' );ddtt_admin_menu_special_urls

 TYPE ⇢ Filter